lorenzo-stoakes/review-scripts/README.md

   cherry-pick rebase started by `review-rebase` or `review-rebase-branch` - performing the final steps to apply the rebase.

+* `review-vng [args...]` - Execute virtme-ng with sensible configuration options for development - verbose output for dmesg logs, panic-on-warning and a configuration that is known-working with mm selftests.

 ## Credit

 Thanks to [Tomáš Janoušek](https://genserver.social/users/liskin) for his